Gaining or Losing Perspective for Convex Multivariate Functions on a Simplex: Introduction

-is a convex cone.
-So relaxing the disjunction $D(f,J) $ to $P(f,J)$ enables us to use an interior-point conic solvers (like \verb;MOSEK; and \verb;SDPT3;) \emph{whenever appropriate barriers are available in the solver}. \item Considering $f(\bx)$ at each of the $d+1$ vertices of $J$, there is a unique hyperplane in the variables $(\bx,y)\in\R^{d+1}$ passing through these $d+1$ points.
+is a convex cone, whose closure is \hyperlink{Pfj}{\hyperlink{Pfj}{$P(f,J)$}} without the upper bound $\tilde{\mu}(\bx,z)$.
+So relaxing the disjunction $D(f,J) $ to \hyperlink{Pfj}{\hyperlink{Pfj}{$P(f,J)$}} enables us to use an interior-point conic solvers (like \verb;MOSEK; and \verb;SDPT3;) \emph{whenever appropriate barriers are available in the solver}. \item Considering $f(\bx)$ at each of the $d+1$ vertices of $J$, there is a unique hyperplane in the variables $(\bx,y)\in\R^{d+1}$ passing through these $d+1$ points.
 Suppose that $J:=\conv\{\bv_0,\bv_1,\dots,\bv_d\}\subset \R^d$.
 Then $\mu(x)$ can be defined as